mcornick/clilol/README.md

 # clilol

 clilol is a CLI for the various fun services offered by [omg.lol](https://omg.lol/).
-All of the services supported by the [omg.lol API](https://api.omg.lol) are supported.
+All the services supported by the [omg.lol API](https://api.omg.lol) are supported.

 ![Screenshot](docs/clilol.gif "Screenshot")